ThomasVrancken/info9023-mlops/directed_work/06_vertex/README.md

 1. Components Definition.
 First, we define the individual steps of our ML workflow as components using the Kubeflow Pipelines SDK.
 These components can be
    - Custom code components that you write.
    - Pre-built components from Vertex AI's component library.
-   - Each component runs in its own Docker container, which we push to Google Cloud's Artifact Registry.
+   - Each component runs in its own container instance.
+All components share the same base image, which is pushed once to Google Cloud's Artifact Registry.

 2. Pipeline Creation.
 We chain these components together to create a pipeline.
 The pipeline defines
    - The sequence of component execution.